UBSITBartolomeBrylleJohn/SYSADM1-IDC2/SYSADM1_PORTFOLIO/Midterms/Laboratory Works/Monitoring Print Services in Windows Server 2019.md

 1\.
 Event Viewer:

-  o\ Open Event Viewer (run eventvwr.msc).
+  o\.
+Open Event Viewer (run eventvwr.msc).

-  o\ Navigate to Applications and Services Logs \> Microsoft \> Windows \> PrintService.
+  o\.
+Navigate to Applications and Services Logs \> Microsoft \> Windows \> PrintService.
 >
-  o\ Review logs for print jobs, errors, and warnings.
+  o\.
+Review logs for print jobs, errors, and warnings.
 >
 2\.
 Performance Monitor:
 >
-  o\ Open Performance Monitor (run perfmon).
+  o\.
+Open Performance Monitor (run perfmon).
 >
-  o\ In the left pane, expand Data Collector Sets \> System.
+  o\.
+In the left pane, expand Data Collector Sets \> System.
 >
-  o\ Right-click System Performance and select Start.
+  o\.
+Right-click System Performance and select Start.
 >
-  o\ Monitor performance metrics related to print services.
+  o\.
+Monitor performance metrics related to print services.
 >
  3\.
 Using Print Management Console:
 >
-  o\ Open Print Management from Server Manager.
+  o\.
+Open Print Management from Server Manager.
 >
-  o\ View active print jobs and their status.
+  o\.
+View active print jobs and their status.
 >
-  o\ Use the Printers node to check the status of all printers.
+  o\.
+Use the Printers node to check the status of all printers.

 Part 3: Exploring Third-Party Monitoring Tools
 >
 1\.
 Research at least two third-party print monitoring tools
 >
-  o\ Consider factors such as features, pricing, and compatibility with Windows Server 2019.
+  o\.
+Consider factors such as features, pricing, and compatibility with Windows Server 2019.
 >
 2\.
 Install and Configure:
 >
-  o\ Choose one of the tools to install in your environment.
+  o\.
+Choose one of the tools to install in your environment.
 >
-  o\ Follow the installation instructions provided by the tool's documentation.
+  o\.
+Follow the installation instructions provided by the tool's documentation.
 >
-  o\ Configure it to monitor your print services.
+  o\.
+Configure it to monitor your print services.
 >
 3\.
 Test and Report Findings:
 >
-  o\ Generate a report or dashboard from the tool.
+  o\.
+Generate a report or dashboard from the tool.
 >
-  o\ Analyze the collected data (e.g., print volume, errors, user activity).
+  o\.
+Analyze the collected data (e.g., print volume, errors, user activity).
 >
 ![image](https://github.com/user-attachments/assets/63a20cd0-a72a-45d7-9d53-81600ff4c521)